iotc-secretariat/iotc-tcac-simulations/README.md

 # User Interface

-The simulation is presented through an interactive web application developed using R-Shiny, and accessible through a [https://data.iotc.org/tcac/simulations/](dedicated%20web%20page) which is currently password-protected (credentials to be provided to the delegates participating to the TCAC).
+The simulation is presented through an interactive web application developed using R-Shiny, and accessible through [https://data.iotc.org/tcac/simulations/](dedicated%20web%20page) which is currently password-protected (credentials to be provided to the delegates participating to the TCAC).

 The main screen presents two tabbed panels, one to display the reference data used by the simulation, and one to present users with all configuration parameters and the final simulation results.